containers/crun-vm/docs/2-podman-docker.md

 ### Regular files

-Similarly to directories, you can bind mount regular files into the VM, where they appear as block devices:
+Similarly to directories, you can bind mount regular files into the VM:

 > [!WARNING]
 >